Nothing adds a sense of mystery and drama to a landscape quite like a misty morning.

 Foggy conditions can make for a great opportunity to capture light rays.
 As the sunlight streams through the fog, you can incorporate them into your images.

 It’s important to keep your equipment in mind when you are shooting in foggy conditions as well.

 Condensation can wreak havoc on your camera or cause your lens and mirrors to fog up so be sure to bring along some dry lens cloths to help keep your equipment dry.

 - A Polarizer

 Polarizing filters can also be helpful.
-Since mist and fog is reflective, a polarizer can help to cut through some of the glare allowing you to create images where distant mountains and other far-off elements are sharper and clearer.
+Since mist and fog are reflective, a polarizer can help to cut through some of the glare allowing you to create images where distant mountains and other far-off elements are sharper and clearer.

 - A Tripod